-The southern portion of Basse-Terre Island includes the capital city of Guadeloupe Archipelago and one of these characteristics is that it’s also called Basse-Terre.
+The southern portion of Basse-Terre Island includes the capital township of Guadeloupe Archipelago also called Basse-Terre.

-The west coast of Basse-Terre Island called Leeward Coast has drier climate and vegetation but you can discover beautiful beaches adorned with gold, white, brown and black powdery sand.
+The west coast of Basse-Terre Island called Leeward Coast has drier climate and vegetation.
+However, you can still discover beautiful beaches adorned with gold, white, brown and black powdery sand.

 With its waterfalls, basins, parks, and lush vegetation, Basse-Terre Island is a place of outstanding natural beauty.

-Here are some unforgettable places not to be missed when visiting the Island:
+Here are some unforgettable places that are worth a visit when going to the Island:

-- Les chutes du Carbet amazing waterfalls in Capesterre-Belle-Eau
+- The amazing waterfalls Carbet Falls located in Capesterre-Belle-Eau

-- Les roches gravées an archeological park in Trois-Rivières
+- Les roches gravées which is an archeological park in Trois-Rivières

 - Bologne the rum distillery in Basse-Terre